Prajith-jose007/purchase-f-b/README.md

-# Firebase Studio - Culinary Compass
+# Project - Culinary Compass

 This is a NextJS starter application for managing restaurant supply orders, named Culinary Compass.
 It's designed to be used with Firebase Studio.